Deportation of Germans from Latin America during World War II: German Influence in Latin America

 Germany's involvement in the region had existed since the 19th century.
 Waves of German immigrants had been generally welcomed into the region, partially as a result of the popularity of racist ideologies among Latin America's political and economic elites who often believed in the myth of the Protestant work ethic and the superiority of Northern European Protestants immigrants over Southern European Catholics.
 The Nazi German Government primarily viewed Latin America as a source of raw materials and attempted to deepen commercial relations with the region during the inter-war period.
 Germany offered military training and sold weapons to several Latin American governments in an attempt to undermine U.S. influence in the region.
 During the 1930s sympathetic far-right and fascist political movements, most notably Brazil's Integralism movement and Argentina's Nacionalismo movement attempted to gain control in their respective states.
 Following World War II thousands of Nazis would escape to Latin America and avoid capture by the Allies thanks to Nazi sympathizers in Latin America, some of whom held military and political positions in Latin America's governments.

 American influence in Latin America

 Since the establishment of the Monroe Doctrine the United States Government sought and gained an influential position in the Western Hemisphere.
-During the 1930s, the American intervention in region, which began in 1898 (see the Spanish American War and the banana wars) on behalf of local elites and U.S. corporations, was replaced by the Good Neighbor policy which was made official at the Montevideo Convention in 1933.
+During the 1930s, the American intervention in the region, which began in 1898 (see the Spanish American War and the Banana Wars) on behalf of local elites and U.S. corporations, was replaced by the Good Neighbor policy which was made official at the Montevideo Convention in 1933.
 American influence in the region remained significant during the pre-war period and included the U.S. control over the recently built Panama Canal.